sap-tutorials/btp-foundation/tutorials/cp-kyma-download-cli/cp-kyma-download-cli.md

     |-------|----|-------|--------|---------|
     |*      | `shoot--kyma-stage--c-#######`|`shoot--kyma-stage--c-#######`|`shoot--kyma-stage--c-#######`| |

-3. You are now set up to use Kyma runtime on SAP BTP.
+3. You are now set up to use SAP BTP, Kyma runtime.

 [OPTION END]